ramlot/blog/_posts/2020-02-16-containers.md

 ---
 layout:      post
-title:      "Containers"
+title:       Containers
-date:       2019-02-16 12:00:00 +0000
+date:        2019-06-05 10:40:00 +0000
 tags:        container docker cri-o containerd runc CRI OCI CNI gvisor
-desc:       What are containers and how do they work?
+tagline:     What are containers and how do they work?
+description: Container workloads, how does docker internally work?
+How-to interpret the variety of container standards, specifications and interfaces.
+How do servers run containerized workloads?
+Benefits of installing containers vs virtual machines.
 image:       /assets/image/containers-thumbnail.png
 author:      tramlot
 social:
   name: Tim Ramlot
   links: